North Carolina requires face coverings statewide

-RALEIGH — North Carolina’s governor announced Wednesday that people across the state must wear masks or other face coverings in public to fight the spread of COVID-19, and he extended other restrictions by three more weeks to fight a surge in coronavirus cases.
+North Carolina’s governor announced Wednesday that people across the state must wear masks or other face coverings in public as he extended other business restrictions by three weeks amid a surge in cases of COVID-19.

-Gov. Roy Cooper issued an executive order that people must wear face coverings in public when it’s not possible to maintain physical distance.
-The order also mandates face coverings for employees of businesses, including retailers and restaurants, as well as state employees in the executive branch.
-Violations of Gov. Cooper’s executive orders are punishable by misdemeanor.
+Gov. Roy Cooper issued an executive order requiring people to wear face coverings in public when it’s not possible to maintain physical distance.
+The order also mandates face coverings for employees of businesses including retailers and restaurants, as well as state executive branch employees.
+The order takes effect on Friday.

-He also said restrictions limiting capacity at retailers, restaurants and public gatherings and will remain in place for three more weeks.
+Violations of Cooper’s executive orders are generally punishable as a misdemeanor, but Wednesday's order directs law enforcement to issue citations to businesses or organizations that fail to enforce mask requirements, not individuals.
+The order notes that people who refuse to wear a mask and won't leave a business can be penalized under trespassing laws.
+The mask order exempts those with certain health conditions, young children and people strenuously exercising, among other situations.

+“The numbers we see are a stark warning, and we must pay attention,” Cooper said.

-Gov. Cooper said the state currently has sufficient hospital capacity, but that could quickly change if virus trends don’t improve.
+Cooper said the state currently has sufficient hospital capacity, but that could quickly change if virus trends don’t improve.
+Statewide, health officials say approximately 20% of both inpatient beds and intensive care beds remain available, based on reports from the vast majority of hospitals.

+“Doctors and health care experts have warned that hospital capacity can be overwhelmed in the blink of an eye," Cooper said.
+"And once we see that capacity is gone, it can be too late to reverse the tide.”

+Republicans including Lt.
+Gov. Dan Forest, Cooper's opponent in the November governor's race, have urged him to allow businesses to reopen more quickly.

 (0) comments